SilvestriStefano/silvestristefano/README.md

 In February 2022 I have restyled my old website.
 I built it with [11ty](https://11ty.dev), the wonderful Static Site Generator created by Zach Leatherman.

-At the moment I work at [OLab s.r.l.s.](https://olab-studio.com), a small team of amazing Django/Python developers located around Italy, and also as a sub-contractor with [SAS Italy](https://www.sas.com/it_it/home.html).
+At the moment I work at [OLab s.r.l.s.](https://olab-studio.com), a small team of amazing Django/Python developers located around Italy, and also as a solutions consultant with [SAS Italy](https://www.sas.com/it_it/home.html).

 ---
 ---